 The Hirsel:

 Our ‘softly softly’ approach to reclaiming the farm from 30 years of neglect means that we balance the need to cultivate enough land to tend to ourselves and our domestic animals, but leave as much ‘wild’ as we can to encourage many species of birds and small mammals to take up residence with us.
 Field margins, birch copses, ancient woodland and the far reaches of our small bog host passing dear, a fox family, buzzards and woodpeckers, red squirrels, rebel pheasants, and shy hedgehogs.
+We’re doing all we can to help our land, livestock, and wildlife flourish on The Hirsel, including participating in a 5-year Scottish government Agri-Environmental scheme, which covers one of our largest fields, part of our ancient woodland, and our wetlands.
+In 2022, the RBST recognized our efforts, when they ‘highly commended’ us as a sustainable food producer.

 Located in an area of outstanding natural beauty, the Hirsel enjoys stunning views across the farm to the Dornoch Firth.
-We’re doing all we can to allow that beauty to flourish on The Hirsel, including participating in a 5-year Scottish government Agri-Environmental scheme, which covers one of our largest fields, part of our ancient woodland, and our wetlands.